Lots of people wonder if huskies are one-person dogs. Do they get close to just one person in the family?

 Huskies can be close to more than one person.
 They’re usually friendly and love attention from everyone.
 But they might have a special bond with one person who takes care of them the most.

 So, they can love the whole family but might be extra close to one person.

 Do Huskies Get Attached To One Person/Owner?

-Whether or not a husky becomes attached more to one person over another, usually comes down to the level of interaction given by each person.
+Whether or not a husky gets attached to one person over another comes down to the level of interaction each person gives.

 But if those responsibilities are shared, it would then likely come down to who the husky views as the overall “pack leader” or most authoritative of the house.

 In most cases, the person who takes more of an active role in raising the husky will end up being considered their “leader”.

 Being the leader will usually result in receiving more attention from the husky.
 This is because huskies have strong pack instincts where hierarchy is extremely important.

 How To Know If Your Husky Is Attached To You